rust-lang/rust/doc/tutorial.md

 # Generics

-Throughout this tutorial, we've been defining functions that act only on single data types.
-With type parameters we can also define functions that may be invoked on multiple types.
+Throughout this tutorial, we've been defining functions that act only on specific data types.
+With type parameters we can also define functions whose arguments represent generic types, and which can be invoked with a variety of types.
+Consider a generic `map` function.

 ~~~~
 fn map<T, U>(vector: &[T], function: fn(v: &T) -> U) -> ~[U] {